majidsh97/Projects/README.md

 # DeepLearning
-This is a complete Deep learning topics that can help you find out what is out there in this field.
+This will be a complete Deep learning topics with their examples written by me.

 <H1>Supervised Learning</H1>
 <table>